SB 451, CA Historic Rehabilitation Tax Credit

 State historic tax credits are a dollar for dollar reduction in tax liability and help make difficult projects financially viable.
 With these incentives, states not only increase revenue by broadening their tax base, but they also transform areas of disinvestment and put long-vacant or under-utilized buildings back into production.
 See CPF's Case Statement on why SB 451 and a California tax credit makes sense.

-SB 451 will create a much-needed statewide tool to help incentivize the rehabilitation of historic buildings, many that can be reused to meet critical housing needs.
+SB 451 creates a much-needed statewide tool to help incentivize the rehabilitation of historic buildings, many that can be reused to meet critical housing needs.
 Historic buildings are frequently rehabilitated for housing, and states use tax credits to encourage this reuse.
 For example, from 2002-16 the Federal Historic Preservation Tax incentive program has made possible 169 projects (totaling $2.8 billion) in California, where a third have improved or helped create new housing.
 SB 451 will greatly expand this reach.

 Below are two examples of Los Angeles-area projects that utilized the Federal Historic Preservation Tax incentive program to ensure financial viability, and could have been further benefited by a California program: